guillecarc/MPMD-Pal-a-FAQ-Chatbot/README.md

 # MPMD Pal: a FAQ Chatbot

+**Previous knowledge of Rasa Framwework is expected**

+To run the model created just type in the command line:
+1. `cd Scripts`
+2. `rasa run actions`
+3. `rasa shell --endpoints.yml`

++ 2 and 3 must run simultaneously in the different terminal windows

 The desing of the chatbot is better represented in the two tables below:

 ## Product Sheet